samarium-lang/Samarium/README.md

 It will read until it receives a newline character.

 `x: ???` will assign to `x` as a string what it reads from standard input, stopping at a newline character.

+A prompt can be given by preceding the `???` with a string, for example `"input: "???`

 ## STDOUT